 If you’re like Bill Gates then don’t care.
-But if you’re a normal person either middle class or below like me then it makes sense to follow tips to save on electricity.
+But if you’re middle class or below like me then it makes sense to follow tips to save on electricity.

 23. Turn off appliances after use

 When you’re done with using a certain electric appliance then turn them off to avoid unnecessary energy consumption.
-For example, microwave, iron, water heating rode, tea and coffee makers, washing machine, water motor, and dishwasher.
+For example, microwaves, iron, water heating rode, tea and coffee makers, washing machines, water motors, and dishwashers.

 When you’re out of the house for more than one day then switch off your electronic devices before going out.
 They don’t waste electricity for the time you’re not taking benefit from them.
 These appliances include deep freezers, refrigerators, geysers, etc.

 I saw many people who don’t carefully close the refrigerator door which results in losing cool air.
 The food gets spoiled inside the refrigerator and the energy it consumes.
 That’s why whenever you take something out or place something inside close the door properly.